Inse Mhór Wind Farm

 Sometimes, for reasons beyond our control, timelines may change.
 In the event this should happen, we will keep the community informed through letter-drops and on this timeline.

-Your Community Liaison Officer, Brendan Twomey, will be available throughout to discuss any queries or concerns.
+Inse Mhór Wind Farm has now been submitted for planning.
+Your Community Liaison Officer, Brendan Twomey, is still available to discuss any queries or concerns.

 Autumn 2020